Course Outline

 • Communication skills within allied health practice settings.

-• Professional/workplace reasoning.
+• Professional/workplace reasoning and clinical reasoning.

 What level is this course?